-Sound therapy has long been used to manage a variety of health conditions.
-This practice stems from the understanding that all matter vibrates at different frequencies, including our very own cells.
-Factors such as stress, depression and disease cause our bodies to vibrate at ultra-low frequencies.
+Sound therapy has long been used to manage a broad range of health conditions.
+The treatments are based on the understanding that all forms of matter – including our body’s cells – vibrate at different frequencies.
+Factors such as stress, depression and disease cause cells and organs within our bodies to vibrate at non-optimal frequencies.

 How is gong meditation practiced?

-Individuals who perform gong baths usually do it while lying down on their backs.
-To make yourself comfortable, carry a meditation mat, a pillow and a blanket when attending a gong meditation class.
-All that’s required is for you to lie down in a comfortable position, relax and close your eyes gently.
-Next, consider the present moment mindfully and listen to your instructor as he guides you through the session.
-The gong is initially played very softly.
-As the meditation session progresses, the volume is increased gradually.
-And since the purpose of the meditation gong sound is purely therapeutic, the volume is never amped to unbearable levels.
+Most people who participate in gong baths are lying down on meditation mats.
+Add a pillow and a blanket and all you’ll need to do is rest in a comfortable position, relax and close your eyes.
+Your instructor will guide you through the session.
+Initially, the gong is played very softly; as the meditation session progresses, the volume is gradually increased.
+Since the purpose of the meditation gong sound is healing, the volume is never upped to uncomfortable levels.

-The gong playing technique is changed frequently to avoid sustaining a fixed, monotonous rhythm.
-This results to entrainment, a process in which brainwave frequencies change.
-Your brain first achieves the Alpha brainwave state that exists in frequencies lying between 8 and 12 Hertz.
-Alpha brain waves are associated with feelings of relaxation.
-In this state, individuals experience daydreams, associative thinking and elevated imagination.
-This is quickly followed by an influx of Theta brainwaves.
-Theta waves fall within the frequencies lying between 4 – 7 Hz.
-Activities related to theta brainwave state occur either when you’re deep in meditation or during REM sleep.
+The gong sound is changed frequently to avoid producing a fixed, monotonous rhythm.
+The auditory stimuli of the gong bath process lead to entrainment, a form of beneficially modified brainwave frequencies.
+The first brainwave state to be reached is alpha, which is defined by frequencies between 8 and 12 Hz.
+Alpha brainwaves are associated with creativity and feelings of relaxation.
+In this state, people experience daydreams, associative thinking and an animated imagination.
+This state is quickly followed by an influx of theta brainwaves, which fall between 4 and 7 Hz.
+Normally, the theta brainwave state is associated with deep meditation, hypnosis and REM sleep.